xataio/client-ts/packages/client/Usage.md

 - `getFirst()`: returns the first record in the query results.
 - `getPaginated()`: returns a page of records in the query results.
-- `getAll()`: returns all the records in the query results by paginating all the query results.
+- `getAll()`: returns all the records in the query results by making multiple requests to iterate over all the pages which exist.
 If the query is not filtered and the table is a large dataset, this operation can affect the performance.
 - `getMany()`: returns an array with a subset of the first results in the query.
 The default [pagination](#page) size (20) is used and can be customised by passing a different `{ pagination: { size: number } }` in its options.
 To learn more about default values, see [helper variables](#helper-variables).

 All these methods allow customising its filters, column selection, column ordering, pagination and even cache TTL.
 For example: